NisarLDev/Curso_Python_Intensivo_desde_0_OpenBootCamp/README.md

 2 - Create Phonebook

+3 - Create list of prime numbers of 1 to N number

+4 - Consult meteorology with API of openweathermap.org

-3 - Convert excel file to csv writer in python with pandas
+5 - Convert excel file to csv writer in python with pandas

 6 - Hash password with hash of 32 bits of string with SHA256